 The gorgeous pastel rendering of the Canadian garden he created has become a collector’s item.

 During subsequent shows, Don was one of the artists who were asked to create their art so visitors in the gardens of EPCOT could watch and ask questions to the artist about their craft.
 Katy remembers Don being extremely versatile in any medium he chose to use.
 In 2000, he designed and carved a large teak totem depicting the life cycle of the monarch butterfly which was displayed temporarily in a newly created butterfly garden at the EPCOT International Flower and Garden Festival.
 It was permanently installed at Callaway Gardens in Georgia in the garden outside the Cecil B. Day Butterfly Center.

 Central Florida is home to quite a few of Don’s works.
 On the University of Central Florida’s campus alone, there’s four.
-The Charging Knight sculpture was unveiled in 2007 and resides in front of the main entrance to Spectrum Stadium.
+The Charging Knight sculpture was unveiled in 2007 and resides in front of the main entrance to Bounce House Stadium.
 There are also statues of founding president, Charles Millican and former football coach, George O’Leary.
 Plus, there’s a bronze bas-relief portrait of the second president, Trevor Colbourn.

 Reynolds, a Navy veteran who served on the USS Yorktown, was commissioned to sculpt a statue of the “Blue Jacket Recruit”, to highlight the woman’s position of leadership in the United States Navy and to commemorate the importance of the first co-ed boot camp at the Navy base in Orlando.
 The statue can be viewed at Blue Jacket Park in Orlando.